yayegeyay/yayegeyay.github.io/_pages/about.md

 # About Ege Yay

-**Serial entrepreneur & AI executive with 10+ years building technology ventures.** I've founded and scaled four companies, including industry-first AI products serving over 100 enterprise clients.
-My expertise lies in bridging the gap between high-level business strategy and the technical details of AI implementation.
+I'm a serial entrepreneur and AI executive who has spent the last decade building and scaling technology companies.
+My focus is on bridging the gap between high-level business strategy and hands-on technical execution to create AI products that deliver measurable financial results.

-## Snapshot

--   **Current focus:** Independent AI consultant, helping leadership teams use AI to create predictable revenue and sustainable profit margins.
--   **Last role:** Co-Founder & CTO, **CloudSale.ai** – Grew the company to 7-figure ARR in 10 months by building an AI-powered sales platform that tripled outbound efficiency.
--   **Entrepreneur-in-Residence:** **Entrepreneur First** – Vetted and prototyped four different AI ventures, specializing in market validation for new AI products.
--   **Partner:** **MEGVII** ($8B CV unicorn) – Led the team that shipped two major commercial computer vision products, generating over $50M in ARR in the first year.
+---

+### Experience

+**Co-Founder & CTO** @ **CloudSale.ai** (2022 – Present)
+*   Built an industry-first AI BDR platform that achieved 3x outbound efficiency and a 40% increase in qualified leads.
+*   Scaled the company to 100+ enterprise customers, driving 40% month-over-month revenue growth and reaching a 7-figure ARR in under a year.
+*   Personally raised angel funding from AI pioneer François Chollet (creator of Keras).

+**Entrepreneur in Residence** @ **Entrepreneur First** (2021 – 2022)
+*   Selected for a prestigious global talent incubator with a 3% acceptance rate.
+*   Prototyped and market-validated four distinct AI ventures in e-commerce and conversational intelligence, interviewing over 200 potential customers.

+**Partner** @ **MEGVII** (2019 – 2021)
+*   Built and scaled two commercial AI products in ad-tech and retail-tech for the $8B+ computer vision unicorn.
+*   Reached 20+ enterprise customers and generated over $5M in ARR within the first year.
+*   Expanded market presence across 5 countries through strategic partnerships with VARs and consulting firms including Accenture and Deloitte.

+**Founder & Managing Director** @ **YAYAR Tech** (2019 – 2021)
+*   Founded an AI & AR-focused venture studio and consultancy.
--   **Founder & MD:** **YAYAR Tech** – Ran an AI/AR consulting firm that delivered over $3M in projects for major clients like Shell, Vodafone, and Türk Telekom.
+*   Delivered over $3M in combined project value for clients including Shell, Vodafone, and Türk Telekom.
+*   Developed computer vision solutions that reduced operational costs by 30% for Fortune 500 energy clients.

--   **Regional GM:** **Bolt** – Launched the Turkish market for the mobility unicorn, achieving 400% user growth in the first year while working directly with CEO Markus Villig.
+**Regional General Manager** @ **Bolt** (2014 – 2015)
+*   Led Turkey market expansion for the $10B+ mobility unicorn, reporting directly to founder Markus Villig.
--   **Education:** B.Sc.
-Computer Science (AI Specialization), McGill University — Hugh M. Brock Scholar.

-## From Istanbul to AI Entrepreneurship

-I was born and raised in Istanbul, where I earned a full scholarship to one of Turkey's top science high schools.
-It was there, in a computer lab with old CRT monitors, that I wrote my first neural network.
-That experience sparked a lifelong passion for applied mathematics, which led me to McGill University on a Hugh M. Brock Scholarship.
-At McGill, I specialized in AI, spending my nights in the MILA lab and my days building the hackathon projects that would eventually land me my first seed check.

-After graduating, I embarked on a journey that took me through founder, product, and market expansion roles on three different continents.
-I scaled Bolt's ride-hailing service in Turkey, shipped complex computer vision products for MEGVII in Asia, and co-founded CloudSale.ai in Canada.
-Each of these experiences, from setting quarterly pipeline targets with a sales team to debugging a GPU memory leak with an engineering team, taught me a single, crucial lesson: **great AI is useless until it reliably serves a business need.**

-Today, I use that lesson to help other companies.
-I work with leadership teams to map their business processes, identify the highest-impact opportunities for AI, and implement systems that create real, measurable value.
-My goal is to embed this capability in an organization, so their first AI win is the first of many.
+*   Managed a team of 6 and secured over 50 enterprise accounts, achieving 400% user growth in 12 months.

+**Founder & Developer** @ **Soruno.com** (2012 – 2014)
+*   Built a K-12 interactive e-learning platform from the ground up.
+*   Grew the user base to over 1,000 students and successfully sold the platform and IP rights to educational institutions.

+---

+### Skills & Expertise

+*   **AI & Technical Strategy:** AI Transformation, MLOps, LLM Agents, Computer Vision (PyTorch, TensorFlow).
+*   **Business & GTM:** Process Mapping, Sales Automation, Go-to-Market Strategy, P&L Management.
+*   **Languages:** Fluent in English and Turkish, conversational in Mandarin.

+---

+### Open Source & Community

+*   **Databricks Dolly:** Contributed memory optimization for large context processing, merged with 150+ GitHub stars.
+*   **LLaMA Project:** Developed multi-language tokenization improvements, featured in a community showcase with 25+ forks.
+*   **Guest Lecturer, METU:** Occasional speaker on AI entrepreneurship, customer discovery, and enterprise venture creation.

+---

+### Education

+**B.Sc., Computer Science (AI)** @ **McGill University**
+*   *Hugh M. Brock Scholar*
+*   Specialized in Artificial Intelligence and Machine Learning.

+**M.Sc., Analytics** @ **Georgia Tech**
+*   *Withdrew to pursue a full-time entrepreneurial opportunity.*

 ---
 *Let's talk about turning your AI ideas into systems that ship.*